What is AQL table mean to Quality Inspection?

 FAQ 3: Based on my quality level, I calculated the proportion of defects authorized.
 Why don’t they correspond to the maximum number of defects authorized?

 >> It is true. for example, 2.5% of 200 samples is 5 samples, but we accept the goods even if 10 samples are found with a major defect.

 Why this difference?
 There are heavy statistics behind this issue.
 To keep it simple, the producer’s risk is his risk of rejection (based on the random element when drawing the sample) even though his products (if they were all checked) would be accepted.
-That risk is about 5% in this standard.
-And, along the same logic, there is a consumer’s risk and is is around 10%.
+That risk is about 5% by this standard.
+And, along with the same logic, there is a consumer’s risk which is around 10%.
 As you can see, this standard is favorable to the producer’s side.

 Author: AQI Service is a professional quality control service company in China that specialized in providing a complete range of quality inspection and testing certification services in China & Asia for global importers, buyers, retailers, and sellers.